Today I would like to share someone who is very special to me.

 Just this spring I started developing a brand new podcasting course and I put the final touches on it in August.

-Smart Podcasting Skills is a six lesson course with a big bundle of bonus resources that fill in all the technical gaps a new podcaster needs to fill.
+Podcasting Smarts is a full course with lots of demonstration that fill in all the technical gaps a new podcaster needs to fill.

 I take you from brainstorming topics to publishing and promoting.
 They can have a podcast added to their blog within just a few weeks if they want to.